brokenlyre/Polymathist.me/content/ReuildingAWebPresence.md

 Tags: process, approach, writing
 Slug: rebuilding-web-presence
 Authors: Stuart Davis
-Summary: I've done many flavors of sites in been in and out of so many different social spaces... it's time to lock in
+Summary: I just took a stroll through the [wayback machine](https://web.archive.org/) to get a sense at how long I've been at this from a website perspective.
+As far as I can tell one of main properties was stood up around 2002 where I used a cutting edge flash animation as my main navigation feature.
+The next major revamp after that included an archive of various doodles and a decent set of reviews regarding the cigars that I had endured.
+More on that some other time...

-# Wayback and back again
+## Wayback and back again

 I just took a stroll through the [wayback machine](https://web.archive.org/) to get a sense at how long I've been at this from a website perspective.
 As far as I can tell one of main properties was stood up around 2002 where I used a cutting edge flash animation as my main navigation feature.
 The next major revamp after that included an archive of various doodles and a decent set of reviews regarding the cigars that I had endured.
 More on that some other time.